vinguyen777/mq_data_science/README.md

 FOREWORD

-These are my past projects about data science.
-Thank you all who have contributed to the working of our ideas.
+A big shoutout to all members who have contributed to the working of the project ideas.